Introduction to Civil 3D Practical Application

 The self-paced lessons will be accessible each Monday, and the live discussions will be held each Friday.
 Students are encouraged to attend the discussion sessions to hear a recap of the week’s lesson, get help with their assignments, and ask questions.

 In addition to the weekly lectures, the course includes Civil 3D assignments that must be completed during the same week as the lesson.
 Students are expected to watch the weekly recorded session and complete the assignments prior to each Friday’s live discussion session.
 All assignments will be turned in by email to the instructor.
-Access to your own or your agency's Civil 3D software (any version) is required.

 Course Dates & Times